f4pga/f4pga-arch-defs/utils/vlog/tests/logicbox/README.md

-## Dff tests
+## DFF tests

 This directory contains tests for the `v2x_to_model.py` and `v2x_to_pb_type` tools.

-## Combinational connection inferrence
+## Combinational connection inference

- - [ ] automatic inferrence of combinational connection between input and output signals
+ - [ ] automatic inference of combinational connection between input and output signals

 ## Blackbox detection